 You know your kids more than anyone, so before you get into it, make sure they’re in the right headspace, and also that YOU are as well.

-5. Give them rewards when they follow through on something you asked them to do AND on something you didn’t ask them to do.
+5. Give them rewards (not what you think) when they follow through on something you asked them to do AND on something you didn’t ask them to do

-The most glorious moments in parenting are sometimes as simple as your child doing something you ask them to do every day, but they don't usually do it.
+The most glorious moments in parenting are sometimes as simple as your child obeying a boundary, that they normally ignore, without prompting.

-For me, this was when my son started putting his backpack in the right spot after school.
+For me, this was when my son started putting his backpack in the right bin after school.